Paul Soliai

-Paul Fuapapa Soliai (born December 30, 1983) is a former American football defensive tackle.
-He played college football at University of Utah.
-He was drafted by the Miami Dolphins in the fourth round of the 2007 NFL Draft.
-He has also played for the Atlanta Falcons and the Carolina Panthers.
+Paul Fuapapa Soliai (born December 30, 1983) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Utah Utes.
+He was selected by the Miami Dolphins in the fourth round of the 2007 NFL draft.
+He also played for the Atlanta Falcons and the Carolina Panthers.

-High school career
+Early life

-Soliai, of Samoan descent, attended Rancho Alamitos High School in Garden Grove before moving to American Samoa for his senior year, he attended Nu'uuli Technical High School in Pago Pago, American Samoa where he was team captain as a senior.
+Soliai, of Samoan descent, attended Rancho Alamitos High School in Garden Grove, California, before moving to American Samoa for his senior year, where he attended Nu'uuli Technical High School in Pago Pago and was the team captain.

 College career

 Junior college

 Soliai spend two seasons at Coffeyville Community College in Coffeyville, Kansas.
 He was a two-time All-Kansas Jayhawk Community College Conference offensive lineman.
 He earned an honorable mention All-American selection in 2002, and was a First-team junior college All-American as a sophomore in 2003.

 Considered a four-star recruit out of junior college by Rivals.com, Soliai was listed as the No. 32 non-high school player in the nation.